• About

 Combine all ingredients in a large stockpot and simmer, covered, about 1 1/2 hours, stirring occasionally (or make it in a slow cooker if you prefer).
 Check seasoning and consistency and add more stock or thyme according to taste.
 Soup that’s too thick benefits from some more liquid; if it seems too thin, remove the cover to let some liquid burn off.
 In the last 10 minutes of cooking, you can add ½ cup fresh or frozen spinach or cooked kale for an extra nutritional boost.

-Find many more meatless meal ideas and money-saving tips to make the healthiest food fit your budget in my FREE guide, Affordable Healthy Food.
+Find many more meatless meal ideas and money-saving tips to make the healthiest food fit your budget in my e-book, The Savvy Guide to Eating Healthy on a Budget.

 Have you made homemade split pea soup before?
-Hope you love it, too!
+I hope you love it, too!

 Pin to save this homemade split pea soup recipe for later!